beancount/docs/docs/a_comparison_of_beancount_and_ledger_hledger.md

 ### Documents<a id="documents"></a>

 Beancount offers support for integrating a directory hierarchy of documents with the contents of a ledger’s chart of accounts.
-You can provide a directory path and Beancount will automatically find and create corresponding Document directives for filenames that begin with a date in directories that match mirror account names, and attach those documents to those accounts.
+You can provide a directory path and Beancount will automatically find and create corresponding Document directives for filenames that begin with a date in directories that match account names, and attach those documents to those accounts.
 And given a bit of configuration, the bean-file tool can automatically file downloaded documents to such a directory hierarchy.

 Ledger’s binding of documents to transactions works by generic meta-data.
 Users can attach arbitrary key-value pairs to their transactions, and those can be filenames.
 Beyond that, there is no particular support for document organization.